digst/Accessibility-tools/README.md

 ## PDF Accessibility Checker

-To scan a PDF download PAC3 and drop your PDF into the applikation.
+To scan a PDF download PAC3 and drop your PDF into the application.

 **Download PAC3 here** https://www.access-for-all.ch/images/pac_data/PAC3.zip